-There are two ways of storing scalar values (typically electric potential in our applications) so that map3d can recognize and read them.
-One is a simple ASCII file and the other a binary format developed at the CVRTI.
+There are three ways of storing scalar values (typically electric potential in our applications) so that map3d can recognize and read them.
+One is a simple ASCII file, one is a binary format developed at the CVRTI, and the third is MATLAB.